SomeBoringNerd/someboringnerd-web/README.md

 # Build

-type "npm i" in terminal

-then "npm run dev" for debugging

-or "npm run build" to build.
+build the docker image and then run it

 # Nginx